AnomalyControl: Learning Cross-modal Semantic Features for Controllable Anomaly Synthesis

 To this end, this work aims to improve the realism of synthesized samples via enhanced controllability of anomaly synthesis.
 The resulting framework is called AnomalyControl (as shown in Figure \ref{overview}), supporting more flexible and generalizable prompts.
-Specifically, the controllability signals come from a non-matching pair, \textit{i.e.}, a text-image reference prompt and a targeted text prompt.
-The text-image reference prompt includes a textual anomaly descriptor and visual anomaly descriptor, which are used to offer semantic and contextual cues for guiding the synthesis process.
-Importantly, the anomaly described by the text-image reference prompt is aligned with that indicated in the targeted text prompt, while the background and other properties are left unrestricted, allowing for greater flexibility in anomaly placement.
+Specifically, the controllability signals come from a non-matching pair, \textit{i.e.}, a text-image reference prompt, and a targeted text prompt.
+The text-image reference prompt includes both textual and visual anomaly descriptors to offer semantic and contextual cues for the synthesis process.
 To improve realism, we introduce Cross-modal Semantic Modeling (CSM) to capture cross-modal semantic features via multimodal interactions, where the Anomaly-Semantic Enhanced Attention (ASEA) mechanism could extract fine-grained information related to the anomaly region.
 By taking cross-modal semantic features as the prior, the Semantic Guided Adapter (SGA) could insert effective semantic signals to support an adequate and controllable synthesis process.
 Table \ref{table1} makes a comparison between AnomalyControl and previous methods, where our method exhibits several advantages in four aspects: 1) \textbf{Realism}: Our model generates highly realistic anomalies by using cross-modal semantic features, closely matching real-world defects.
 2) \textbf{Generalization}: Synthesizes diverse anomalies beyond the training distribution, improving adaptability to unseen cases.
 3) \textbf{Plug-and-Play}: The Semantic Guided Adapter (SGA) allows flexible anomaly synthesis without retraining the diffusion model, making it efficient and scalable.
 4) \textbf{Controllability}: AnomalyControl provides precise control over anomaly types and placements using text-image reference and targeted text prompts.